 SOC 190 American State Formation in Critical Perspective

-The standard narrative of American state formation taught in elementary and high school classrooms is that the United States was a revolutionary experiment in liberal democracy that served as a beacon on a hill for people worldwide.
-While scholarly and public awareness of the limitations of this narrative have grown, no robust alternative framework has emerged for understanding American state formation.
-This course has two main goals: (1) to introduce students to the sociological study of the state via a detailed examination of the United States; and (2) to stimulate students to critically consider the politics of knowledge production and become more critical interpreters of history.
-To these ends, this course will be structured in three main parts.
-In the first, students will be introduced to classical sociological approaches to state formation and the dominant “idealist” interpretation of American state formation; in the second, students will place these classical approaches in critical and comparative perspective; and in the third, students will be introduced to four alternative frameworks for interpreting American history.
+The traditional narrative of American history is that the United States was a revolutionary experiment in liberal democracy.
+While scholarly and public awareness of the limitations of this narrative have grown, no consensus has emerged on an alternative framework for understanding American political development.
+This course has two main goals: (1) to introduce students to the sociological study of the state via a detailed examination of the United States; and (2) to stimulate students to critically consider the politics of knowledge production and become more critical interpreters of scholarship and history.
+To these ends, this course will be structured in two main parts.
+In the first, students will be introduced to classical sociological approaches to state formation and scholarship situating the United States in the context of these classical approaches; in the second, students will place these classical approaches in critical and comparative perspective with literature foregrounding how empire, slavery, and settler colonialism influenced American political development and bringing in a postcolonial critique to how the narrative of American history is told.
 Throughout, students will be asked a series of questions that will stimulate them to critically reflect on the assumptions, biases, and blindspots of each perspective.

 Course under development to be taught Spring 2022 in the UC Berkeley Department of Sociology.